 The Super Bowl MVP Award is bestowed upon the player who has the biggest impact on the outcome of the game.
 While it may just be the icing on the cake for a player who has just experienced his most memorable career milestone, there’s a lot of personal pride involved in winning MVP, too.

-There are 54 Super Bowls already in the annals of history and an equal number of players who have their name attached to football lore forever with an award-worthy performance on the game’s biggest possible stage.
-Predicting the winner of the Super Bowl MVP trophy is always fun and there are undeniably some heavy favorites worth a look going in.
+There are 55 Super Bowls already in the annals of history and an equal number of players who have their name attached to football lore forever with an award-worthy performance on the game’s biggest possible stage.
+Predicting the winner of the MVP trophy is always one of the favorite Super Bowl prop bets and there are undeniably some heavy favorites worth a look going in.

 For a crash course on more football gambling terminology and bet types, visit our NFL odds & betting guide.

-The award going to Edelman marked the first time a wide receiver had received the MVP since 2009.
+The last time a non-QB won the award was in 2019 when WR Julian Edelman, on the receiving end of Brady, pulled it off.
+It was the first time a wide receiver had received the MVP since 2009.

 Santonio Holmes won it that year for the Pittsburgh Steelers, who defeated the Arizona Cardinals by a score of 27-23 in Super Bowl XLIII, which was played at Raymond James Stadium in Tampa.